jwelrynewone/docs/deprecated/Stable-seekers/Readme.md

 ## TL;DR

-- Users of Matrix protocol can mint stablecoins at oracle value by giving collateral to the protocol.
+- Users of Nibiru protocol can mint stablecoins at oracle value by giving collateral to the protocol.
 - They can always burn their stablecoins and get collateral in exchange at oracle value too.
 - The experience for users is that of a swap except for the fact that there is no slippage on the price at which transactions are executed.
 - They pay small transaction fees (potentially around 0.3%) when they mint and when they burn.

 ## Principle

-Matrix is designed to be as simple as possible from a user perspective and like USDC (or also USDT), it relies on full convertibility of collateral and stable assets, meaning users can swap collateral against stablecoins as well as stablecoins against collateral at any time.
+Nibiru is designed to be as simple as possible from a user perspective and like USDC (or also USDT), it relies on full convertibility of collateral and stable assets, meaning users can swap collateral against stablecoins as well as stablecoins against collateral at any time.

 To generate a stable asset, a user just has to send to the protocol a whitelisted collateral.
 An oracle then determines how many stablecoins (`ERC-20`tokens) need to be minted and sent to the user.
 Like in an AMM swap, the collateral received by the protocol does no longer belong to the user.